Why Rivian Stock Dropped Again Today

 *Stock Advisor returns as of December 16, 2021

 Rich Smith has no position in any of the stocks mentioned.
-The Motley Fool owns and recommends Tesla.
+The Motley Fool owns and recommends Nio Inc. and Tesla.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.